GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-### Exercise 2: Building new functionalities
+### Exercise 3: Building more functionalities

-For this exercise, the code can either but in their own controller, or you can reuse the existing `DemoController.java`
+For this exercise, the code can either but in their own controller, or you can reuse the existing `DemoController.java`.

-Add the following endpoints using the help of Copilot.

-Additionally, create a unit test that validates the operation.

-From now on, you will have to create the unit tests for every new operation.
-Wasn't it easy with Copilot?
+Add the following endpoints using the help of Copilot, then also create the unit tests for every new operation.
+It is pretty easy with Copilot !

 - **/daysbetweendates**: